-We are constantly seeking to secure the testimonies of those who have already made the move from private practice into other fields ('share your experience'), and we are especially excited when they are new areas that are not already featured.
+We are constantly seeking to secure the testimonies of those who have already made the move from private practice into other fields, and we are especially excited when they are new areas that are not already featured.

 Each of these examples is of value for the empathy and positivity they bestow.

-For constructive ways of taking a break or changing the scenery, see the 'time away' tab above.
-Professional career coaching is offered by our resident lawyer career coach.
+Professional lawyer career coaching is offered by our resident lawyer career coach.